 How do I clean the DraftPak?

-There are draft cleaning kits on the market and we plan to have some available through our site.
 It is important to clean and flush the DraftPak after it’s used so it’s ready for your next event.
 At the very least, it should be flushed with clean water after each keg.
 You can purchase a flushing pump with your DraftPak.

 DraftPak doesn’t want to connect to keg